qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 ## Static members

-Static members (often called "class" members) are also part of the class definition and declared in a map to the `statics` key.
+Static members (often called "class" members) are also part of the class definition and declared in a map with the `statics` key.
 Static *methods* are given by providing a function declaration, while all other values declare static *attributes*.
 Typically they are given in uppercase to distinguish them from instance members: